pgigis/sigcomm2024-penny/README.md

  * [Contact](#contact)

 ## Prerequisites and Installation Instructions
-The artifacts software is developed using C++ and Python3.
-Before proceeding with the installation, please ensure the following dependencies are installed on your system:
+The artifacts software is developed using C++ and Python3. **This software requires Ubuntu 22.04.4 LTS, as it has been tested on this platform.** Before proceeding with the installation, please ensure the following dependencies are installed on your system:

 #### Step 1: Install Basic Packages
 Open a terminal and execute the following commands to install `cmake`, `g++`,  `python3`, and `gnuplot`:

-For Debian/Ubuntu-based distributions execute the following commands:
 ```bash
 sudo apt update
 sudo apt install cmake g++ python3 gnuplot